georgeflanagin/wordle/README.md

 The answer it got after guessing `eider` was `|grey |green|grey |green|grey |`, and all subsequent guesses were in the format `?i?e?`

+In this case, the algorithm had one of its worst-case performances, and it is useful to understand why it behaved poorly.
+The reason is that there are a lot of words in English that are of the form `?i?ed`, which is where it got to on the next step.
+The other reason is the bug revealed which this version of the program guessed `piped` when it should have known the word only had one `p`.

+Well, that's been fixed.